DragosTrif/Dropzone-and-Mojolicious-Lite-Perl-/README.md

 # Dropzone-and-Mojolicious-Lite-Perl

-Here we [Dropzone](https://www.dropzonejs.com/) api and Perl Mojolicious web framework to upload and resize pictures.
+Here we used [Dropzone](https://www.dropzonejs.com/) api and [Perl Mojolicious](https://mojolicious.org/) web framework to upload and resize pictures.